- Faculty & Staff

 There are a wide range of clubs and opportunities available to our History students.
 Here you can find out more about joining the History Club and Phi Alpha Theta, checking out study abroad options, and participating as a judge in the annual History Day competition.
 This page also features recent activities and accomplishments of our current undergraduates.

-HONORS CAPSTONE STUDENT CONFERENCE
+HONORS STUDENT CONFERENCE

 (from left to right: Prof. John Arnold, James Terracciano, James Feldmann, Austin Parr, Jefferson Dedrick, Prof. Sandy Bardsley, Ciara Peters, Maria Serio, and Kim Hodges)

 Honors students from the History Department presented on November 16 a conference entitled “Pandemics: How Diseases Shape History.”
 Professor Sandy Bardsley from Moravian College in Bethlehem, Pennsylvania began the proceedings with the keynote address “Class, Gender, and the Black Death.”

 The first session of the conference featured three papers: Ciara Peters and “Smallpox within the Six Nations from 1600-1800,” Austin Parr and “Epidemic Disasters of the Native American Northeast,” and Maria Serio and “The Last Great Plague of 1665: How Londoners Were Impacted by this Most Deadly Year.”
 Professor of Anthropology Joy Bilharz moderated the panel and commented on the papers’ findings.